2019-2028

 IAFF Launches Educational Resource to Address the Opioid Pandemic

-To address the ongoing opioid problem, and with support from the National Institute of Environmental Health Sciences (NIEHS) and the Department of Energy (DOE), the IAFF launches a new online resource, Responding to the Opioid Epidemic, a 10-segment video and podcast series.
+With support from the National Institute of Environmental Health Sciences (NIEHS) and the Department of Energy (DOE), the IAFF launched , Responding to the Opioid Epidemic, a new online resource featuring a 10-segment video and podcast series to help address the ongoing opioid crisis.

 New Cancer Benefits Protect South Carolina Fire Fighters

-H 5139/S 1071, the Firefighter Cancer Health Care Benefit Plan, calls for a one-time payment of $20,000 per cancer diagnosis and a healthcare benefit of up to $12,000 in out-of-pocket medical expenses.
-Additionally, the legislation provides a $75,000 line-of-duty death benefit for the families of fire fighters who die due to occupational cancer.
+South Carolina fire fighters now have established healthcare protections and a line-of-duty death benefit for occupational cancer under H 5139/S 1071, the Firefighter Cancer Health Care Benefit Plan.
+The law, backed by the Professional Fire Fighters Association of South Carolina, provides a one-time payment of $20,000 per cancer diagnosis and covers up to $12,000 in out-of-pocket medical expenses.
+It also includes a $75,000 line-of-duty death benefit for families of fire fighters who die from occupational cancer.

 Read More